All Episodes

 Even in the face of some economic warning signs, the president and his top aides are now brushing off fears of a recession down the road.

-Friend of mine pointed out this morning that it wasn't until Nixon's recession that the Watergate stuff drove.
+friend of mine pointed out this morning, that it wasn't until Nixon's recession that the Watergate stuff drove.

-You think that's where he bottom falls out?
+So if a recession hits, you think that's where the bottom falls out?

 I think so.

-This morning, recession and reelection.
+This morning, recession and re-election.

-President Trump insisting he has no concerns about the economy after that 800 point plunge.
+President Trump insisting he has no concerns about the economy after that 800-point plunge.

 Josh, isn't the Fed cutting rates now just going to make the next economic downturn worse?